Student Financial Aid and Scholarships

 Financial Aid Workshops and Events

-The Student Financial Aid and Scholarships Office hosts virtual and in-person workshops throughout the academic year that are geared toward assisting students with completing the FAFSA application, learning about financial aid policies and applying for scholarships opportunities at Tri-C.
+The Student Financial Aid and Scholarships office hosts virtual and in-person workshops throughout the academic year that are geared toward assisting students with completing the FAFSA application, learning about financial aid policies and applying for scholarship opportunities at Tri-C.

 Financial Aid Application Procedures

-Students applying for financial aid must complete the Free Application for Federal Student Aid (FAFSA) online at studentaid.gov.
-Obtain complete information about procedures and the financial aid application process on the Student Financial Aid and Scholarships webpage.
+Students applying for financial aid must complete the Free Application for Federal Student Aid (FAFSA) online.
+Obtain complete information about procedures and the financial aid application process on the Student Financial Aid and Scholarships web page.

 Students are strongly encouraged to complete the FAFSA and all required verification documentation at least eight weeks prior to the priority deadlines listed below: